Anastasiia-Fil/Portfolio/README.md

-# 👋 Hi there, I’m Anastasiia Filippova
+# 👋 Hi there, I’m Anastasiia

 I’m a *UX/UI Designer* and *Software Developer in training* based in **Calgary, Alberta, Canada**.
 I design **accessible, responsive digital experiences** and this is my **portfolio projects** using modern web tools.